Mastering Afrikaans Sentence Structure: Part 1 – What Is STOMPI? (Basics)

 STOMPI is a way of remembering the normal word order of sentences in Afrikaans.
 The verbs move around when the sentence goes to another tense, but the STOMP parts stay the same.

-Die folgende is die boustene van STOMP.
+Die volgende is die boustene van STOMP.

 The following are the building blocks of STOMP.